johnroutledge/milestone-project-2/README.md

 **Implemented**
 * Highlighted buttons on hover to enhance the UX and intuitiveness of gameplay
-* Random color each time action word changes to emphasise when a new action appears
+* Random color each time action word changes to emphasize when a new action appears
 * Neon color scheme and fonts to give a retro feel
 * Classic game play sound effects to maintain the retro feel and also give extra user feedback
 * Instructions that load as a modal when page is loaded and also when 'help' button is pressed